This post may contain affiliate links to tours and hotels. These help us earn a small commission at no additional charge to you.

 24. The Scoop / The Tower of London

-The penultimate leg of London’s best walk (in our humble opinion) takes you past City Hall on the left (built in 2002) – during the summer, they sometimes hold free stage plays and performances in the ‘scoop’ area here.
+The penultimate leg of London’s best walk (in our humble opinion) takes you past City Hall (built in 2002).
+During the summer, they sometimes hold free stage plays and performances in the ‘scoop’ area here.

-If you have finished this walk around London and still have energy – how about now continuing across Tower Bridge, into London’s historic heart and explore the ‘Square Mile’?
-Read our full guide to the City of London here >
+If you have finished this London South Bank walk and still have energy – how about now continuing across Tower Bridge, into London’s historic heart and explore the ‘Square Mile’?
+Read our full guide to the City of London, or try one of these 40+ pubs on the river in London?

 Check out our other London blog posts